 5) Try to leave colour out of it.

 Logo options should be in black and white in the concept phase unless expressly requested otherwise.
 A good logo should stand out without including pops of colour.
 By removing colour you are forcing your client to assess the options based on form and function alone.
 Colours can be polarizing and everyone has their preferences.
-I’ve seen some great designs tossed to the wayside because the client said they weren’t the right colour.
+I’ve seen some great designs overlooked because the client didn’t like the colour.